cpoff/cpoff.github.com/README.md

 This is the repo for [my blog](https://blog.curtpoff.com) on GH Pages.
 Fast and free.

-You bet it is.
+You bet.

 # Markdown Examples